muuankarski/demokratizatsiya/input.md

 <!--***********************************************************
 ******************    ALAVIITTEET ALKAA   *********************
 *********************************************************** -->
+[^1]  Russia had one of the most severe contraction among G20 countries in  2009 (Sutela 2012).
+However, the Russian economy has been recovering  from the crisis rapidly and Russia’s fiscal situation is still among the  best of the world (Kivinen, forthcoming).
 [^1]: According to Cerami (2009), it was under the executive of Medvedev when social interests became a priority for the first time, by combining strong liberalization efforts with social awareness (also Sutela 2012, 199).
 [^2]: In the beginning of 2014, a Stabilization Fund was established to balance the federal budget in a case of cut-off in oil prices.
 The stabilization fund grew from 18.9 billion $ of 2004 to 156.8 billion $ in 2007 (Cerami 2009, 112).
 [^3]: Since 2005, year 2010 presents the highest share of social expenditure of the national GDP (Korhonen 2013).